-For more information on CSU Systemwide sexual misconduct policies and definitions, please visit at EO 1095 Attachment C - Rights and Options.
+For more information on CSU Systemwide sexual misconduct policies and definitions, please click Rights & Options.

 Sexual Misconduct: All sexual activity between members of the CSU community must be based on affirmative consent.
 Engaging in any sexual activity without first obtaining affirmative consent to the specific activity is sexual misconduct, whether or not the conduct violates any civil or criminal law.